Mutation

 Feature State: Gatekeeper version v3.10+ (stable)

-The mutation feature allows Gatekeeper modify Kubernetes resources at request time based on customizable mutation policies.
+The mutation feature allows Gatekeeper to modify Kubernetes resources at request time based on customizable mutation policies.

 Mutation CRDs